AlgoMaster Logo

 Intuition

-We can explore all possible combinations using recursion and return the maximum profit across all paths.
-This is exhaustive, so it's guaranteed to find the optimal answer.
+Recursion can explore every combination of these decisions and return the maximum profit across all paths.
+Because it tries every legal sequence of trades, it is guaranteed to find the optimal answer.

 Algorithm